dsnoeijer/angular/aio/content/guide/upgrade.md

 If this is something you wanted to do, it would be a good idea to enable the `noImplicitAny` configuration option in `tsconfig.json`.
 This would cause the TypeScript compiler to display a warning when there is any code that does not yet have type annotations.
-You could use it as a guide to inform us about how close you are to having a fully annotated project.
+You could use it as a guide to inform Angular about how close you are to having a fully annotated project.

 </div>

 Another TypeScript feature you can make use of is *classes*.
 In particular, you can turn component controllers into classes.
-That way they'll be a step closer to becoming Angular component classes, which will make life easier once you upgrade.
+That way they are a step closer to becoming Angular component classes, which makes life easier once you upgrade.

 AngularJS expects controllers to be constructor functions.
-That is exactly what ES2015/TypeScript classes are under the hood, so that means you can just plug in a class as a component controller and AngularJS will happily use it.
+That is exactly what ES2015/TypeScript classes are under the hood.
+That means you can just plug in a class as a component controller and AngularJS happily uses it.

 Here is what the new class for the phone list component controller looks like:

 <code-example header="app/phone-list/phone-list.component.ts" path="upgrade-phonecat-1-typescript/app/phone-list/phone-list.component.ts"> </code-example>

-What was previously done in the controller function is now done in the class constructor function.
+What used to be done in the controller function is now done in the class constructor function.
 The dependency injection annotations are attached to the class using a static property `$inject`.
 At runtime this becomes the `PhoneListController.$inject` property.

-The class additionally declares three members:
-The array of phones, the name of the current sort key, and the search query.
+The class additionally declares three members: the array of phones, the name of the current sort key, and the search query.
 These are all things you have already been attaching to the controller but that weren't explicitly declared anywhere.
-The last one of these isn't actually used in the TypeScript code since it is only referred to in the template, but for the sake of clarity you should define all of the controller members.
+The last one of these isn't actually used in the TypeScript code since it is only referred to in the template.
+But for the sake of clarity you should define all the controller members.

-In the Phone detail controller, you'll have two members:
+In the Phone detail controller, you have two members.
 One for the phone that the user is looking at and another for the URL of the currently displayed image:

 <code-example header="app/phone-detail/phone-detail.component.ts" path="upgrade-phonecat-1-typescript/app/phone-detail/phone-detail.component.ts"></code-example>

 This makes the controller code look a lot more like Angular already.
 You're all set to actually introduce Angular into the project.

-If you had any AngularJS services in the project, those would also be a good candidate for converting to classes, since like controllers, they're also constructor functions.
+If you had any AngularJS services in the project, those would also be a good candidate for converting to classes.
+Like controllers, they're also constructor functions.
-But you only have the `Phone` factory in this project, and that is a bit special since it is an `ngResource` factory.
+In this project you only have the `Phone` factory, and that is a bit special since it is an `ngResource` factory.
-So you won't be doing anything to it in the preparation stage.
+You won't be doing anything to it in the preparation stage.
-You'll instead turn it directly into an Angular service.
+You are instead going to turn it directly into an Angular service.

 ### Installing Angular

 Having completed the preparation work, get going with the Angular upgrade of PhoneCat.
-You'll do this incrementally with the help of [ngUpgrade][AioGuideUpgradeUpgradingWithNgupgrade] that comes with Angular.
+You are going to do this incrementally with the help of [ngUpgrade][AioGuideUpgradeUpgradingWithNgupgrade] that comes with Angular.
-By the time you're done, you'll be able to remove AngularJS from the project completely, but the key is to do this piece by piece without breaking the application.
+By the time you're done, you are going to be able to remove AngularJS from the project completely.
+But the key is to do this piece by piece without breaking the application.

 <div class="alert is-important">